SAP-samples/btp-terraform-samples/released/discovery_center/mission_4033/README.md

 ## Overview

-This sample shows how to create a landscape for the Discovery Center Mission "Discovery Center mission - Create simple, connected digital experiences with API-based integration"
+This sample shows how to create a landscape for the Discovery Center Mission - [Create simple, connected digital experiences with API-based integration](https://discovery-center.cloud.sap/missiondetail/4033/)

 ## Content of setup